 This dish will definitely impressed if they enjoy eating seafood.
 It doesn’t take too much time (well…peeling the garlic wasn’t my favorite part, but it’s not horrible either) and the result is delicious!!!!

-Linguine Frutti di Mare (Bucca Di Beppo's Copycat)
+Linguine Frutti di Mare (Bucca Di Beppo-inspired)

 Ingredients